 Classical 90.5 brings you world-class performances from artists around the globe and around town.
 The work of local music groups is featured in its Community Concert Series, which airs Sundays at 3:30 p.m. and repeats Thursdays at 9 p.m.
 The first two programs in August feature the Shanghai Quartet performing string quartets of Ludwig van Beethoven from the Arizona Friends of Chamber Music’s 2019-20 live concert season.
 The series continues with performances from the 2020 Tucson Winter Chamber Music Festival.
 Opera lovers can hear performances from international companies not often represented on American radio every Saturday at 11 a.m., courtesy of WFMT in Chicago.

+Enjoy a front-row seat to world-class performances from some of the world’s greatest opera companies, including London’s Royal Opera House, Milan’s Teatro alla Scala, the Paris Opera, the Vienna State Opera, Munich Radio Opera, and the Budapest Festival Orchestra, to name just a few.
 Arizona Public Media depends on the life-giving support of our community and exists solely for your benefit.
-Thank you for watching, for listening, and for continuing your investment in AZPM.
+Thank you for watching, for listening, and for your continued investment in AZPM.